-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 11:10-32; that is, verses 10-32 of the eleventh chapter of the book of Genesis, where the subject is la dissendence di Sem (lineage of Shem) e di Terac (and of Terah).
+Continue now your study of the Friulian language by examining verses 10-32 of the eleventh chapter of the book of Genesis, where the subject is la dissendence di Sem (lineage of Shem) e di Terac (and of Terah).
 These verses take you to the end of the chapter.
 The two posts pertaining to chapter 11 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).